gi-dellav/rv/README.md

 ### From crates.io

-Just run `cargo install rv-tool` in order to install the last version; then, follow the "From the source" guide from the third step.
+Just run `cargo install rv-tool --version 1.0.0-rc2` in order to install the last version (the specified version is only needed on testing releases); then, follow the "From the source" guide from the third step.

 ### From the source